teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/geometrical-picking.md

 The function takes two arguments: the warp reconstruction directory and the pixel spacing of the reconstructed tomograms.

-Let's create a new `dynamo` folder in the root directory, and navigate to it in Matlab.
+Let's create a new `dynamo` folder in the project root directory, and navigate to it in Matlab.
 Then, we run:
 ```matlab
 warp2catalogue('../frames/reconstruction', 10)
 ```